shreyasgowda63/NS_3/doc/manual/source/events.rst

 Time
 ****

-ns-3 internally represents simulation times and durations as 63-bit integers (the high bit is used as a sign bit, to support negative durations).
+ns-3 internally represents simulation times and durations as 64-bit signed integers (with the sign bit used for negative durations).
-The time values are interpreted with respect to a "resolution" value in the customary SI units: fs, ps, ns, us, ms, s, min, h, d, y.
-The resolution value can be set once before any calls to `Simulator::Run()`.
+The time values are interpreted with respect to a "resolution" unit in the customary SI units: fs, ps, ns, us, ms, s, min, h, d, y.
+The unit defines the minimum Time value.
+It can be changed once before any calls to `Simulator::Run()`.
+It is not stored with the 64-bit time value itself.

-Times can be constructed from all POD types (using the configured default unit) or with explicit units (as in `Time MicroSeconds (uint64_t value)`).
+Times can be constructed from all standard numeric types (using the configured default unit) or with explicit units (as in `Time MicroSeconds (uint64_t value)`).
 Times can be compared, tested for sign or equality to zero, rounded to a given unit, converted to POD in specific units.
 All basic arithmetic operations are supported (addition, subtraction, multiplication or division